kevinushey/blog/_posts/2015-11-22-what-is-a-function.md

 {% highlight r %}
-# evaluate a function, binding a list
+# evaluate a function, binding named arguments
-# of named arguments in the evalution env.
+# in '...' to the local evaluation env
-evalf <- function(fn, args = NULL) {
+evalf <- function(fn, ...) {

+  # collect the main pieces we need for eval
   body <- body(fn)
   fn_env <- environment(fn)
   formals <- formals(fn)
   eval_env <- new.env(parent = fn_env)

+  # capture unevaluated expressions passed
+  # within the dots
+  dots <- eval(substitute(alist(...)))

-  # assign default arguments.
+  # assign default arguments
+  # note that, because 'delayedAssign' tries
+  # to capture the passed expression as-is,
+  # we use 'do.call' for force e.g. 'formals[[i]]'
+  # to evaluate to the actual expression within
   for (i in seq_along(formals)) {
     do.call(base::delayedAssign, list(
       names(formals)[[i]], formals[[i]],